Natteverf/docker-sabnzbd/README.md

 It is modified to be able to use NZBtoMedia post processing script.

+Updated to SABNZBD 2.3.1 and various Xenial patches

 Additions to the linuxserver version are as follows: installed ffmpeg and git, set environment language to C.UTF-8 to get rid of errors,